Copenhagen corridor into the US

 Nordics market gate.

 The wider Nordics market gate.
 Operators in Denmark, Sweden, Norway, Finland, and Iceland entering US markets.
-The peer market for Copenhagen principals routing US entry through a Nordic-anchored parent or partner.
+The peer market for Copenhagen owners routing US entry through a Nordic-anchored parent or partner.

 See the Nordics gate →